 We’ve come a long way.
 However, some schools have come a little farther in the quest to compel parents to inquire.

 One of the biggest differences we see at Truth Tree is where parents are sent once they click on an ad.
+No matter what type of education you provide, from kindergarten to higher education, landing pages are a key factor in converting a parent from curious to interested.

 If ads get parents interested, it’s the landing pages that get them excited.